Meechai Ruchuphan

-Meechai Ruchuphan (มีชัย ฤชุพันธุ์, RTGS: Michai Ruechuphan, [miː.t͡ɕʰaj rɯ́.t͡ɕʰú.pʰan]; born 2 February 1938 in Bangkok) is a Thai legal expert and politician who served as acting Prime Minister of Thailand in 1992.
+Meechai Ruchuphan (มีชัย ฤชุพันธุ์, RTGS: Michai Ruechuphan, [miː.t͡ɕʰaj rɯ́.t͡ɕʰú.pʰan]; born 2 February 1938) is a Thai legal expert and politician who served as acting Prime Minister of Thailand in 1992.

 Life and career

 Education and civil service career

 Meechai has completed a bachelor's degree in law from Thammasat University and a master's degree in comparative law from Southern Methodist University, Texas.
 He participated in the Texas Legislative Internship Program.

 After his return to Thailand, he became a civil servant at the Office of the Council of State, rising to become head of the law drafting division.
 He was appointed legal advisor of prime minister Sanya Dharmasakti in 1973 and permanently assigned to the Office of the Prime Minister.
 During the military rule he was appointed a member of the Nationale Legislative Assembly in 1977 and in the same year deputy secretary-general of the prime minister.